vanillawc/wc-router/usage-guide.md

 - new concept: all variables in navigation bar are accessable via `wcrouter.params`, through the window wcrouter variable, so we'll have to dynamically use these

-- new concept : every time a page changes, the page calls the event `routeChange` in the `wcrouter` window variable, the event handler is passed the currentRoute via `e.detail.currentRoute`
+- new concept : every time a page changes, the page calls the event `routeChangeContentLoaded` in the `wcrouter` window variable, the event handler is passed the currentRoute via `e.detail.currentRoute`

 using these concepts we can change the code to
 ```html